anc5c07/anc5c07-site/_posts/2023-05-23-greenvalley.md

 - [**Green Valley Apartments**](https://abcmgt.orleanco.com/locations/green-valley-apartments/) is an affordable senior living facility located at **2412 Franklin St NE**
 - **The building is zoning nonconforming;** as best as I can tell, this isn't due to a change of zoning for this parcel, but due to a change in allowances (or typical variances) for the R-1-B zone since its construction in 1971
 - **Any change in the floor area of a nonconforming building requires zoning relief;** in this case, they're seeking to add a new elevator enclosure and entry vestibule to accomodate modern wheelchairs and stretchers; there are a few additional [pieces of zoning relief](#needed-zoning-relief) related to the elevator containment height and shape
-- **I am planning to issue a report** for ANC 5C approval at the 6/21 Full-Commission Meeting
+- **ANC 5C issued a report recommending approval** at the 6/21 Full-Commission Meeting
 - [**You can submit a letter**](#community-action) into the record for this zoning case
 - **You can also help me distribute [flyers](/flyers/)** to residents in and around the building so they're aware of the plans and their opportunities to voice support (or opposition)